Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Delaware Home Heating Fuel Comparison

-Families have a choice of fuels to choose from when it comes to heating.
+Households have a host of fuels to choose from when it comes to heating.
 Natural Gas is the most common choice in Delaware, used by 2,796,352 or 52% of residents.
-The 2nd most popular primary heating fuel for Delaware homeowners is Electricity, used by 1,447,260 homes (27%).
-The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+The 2nd most popular primary heating fuel for Delaware families is Electricity, used by 1,447,260 homes (27%).
+The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Delaware County Residential Primary Home Heating Fuel (in Number of Households)